slatawa/Data-Streaming-Using-Aws-Kinesis-Lambda-S3/README.md

 ### Project Description

-An online retailer company is interested in understanding `user shopping patterns` and build prediction models to show ads for products that the user would be interested to buy based on the model.
+An online retailer is interested in understanding `user shopping patterns` and build prediction models to show ads for products that the user would be interested to buy based on the model.

 To enable above prediction modelling it is required to build a `real-time` streaming pipeline which gets user events/data points captured by the retailer's website into AWS S3 data-lake.
 From where the prediction model code can pick up the data.
-As par tof this project we are only interested in building the live-stream pipeline to get this data onto data-lake.
+As par tof this project we are interested in building the live-stream pipeline to get this data onto data-lake.

 ### Data Description